ichi-h/dhak/README.md

 However, it does not change the fact that they are still possessing sensitive information in any form, which means that you are taking the risk of information leakage in terms of fundamental security measures.

 In order to minimize this risk, _dhak_ manages passwords by NOT storing such sensitive information, but **by generating them when needed**.

-Of course, there is no perfect security measure.
-There is a possibility that your password could be leaked from other servers even if it is not from this app.
-However, in password management, reducing the risk of information leakage is a powerful security measure.